 Halloween is not widely celebrated in France, unlike All Saints Day on November 1st.
 On this day the French usually go to the cemeteries, and you can observe people in mourning at Pere Lachaise or Montparnasse Cemetery or Montmartre Cemetery in Paris.
 The graves decorated with flowers and candles are also part of the tradition.
-However, due to globalisation American-style Halloween also gains popularity in Paris with many special tours, thrilling experiences, pub crawls, and costume parties all over the city.
+However, due to globalization, American-style Halloween also gains popularity in Paris with many special tours, thrilling experiences, pub crawls, and costume parties all over the city.

 Disney’s Halloween Festival (September 28–November 3, 2019)

 Disneyland Paris shows off its best and brightest colours during Halloween.
 From late September through early November the park is filled with ghosts, pumpkins and baddies.
 Meet your favourite spooky Disney characters: Maleficent, Jafar, Captain Hook, and wicked sea witch Ursula.
-Watch Mickey’s smart tricks as he steals the show on a fabulous new float in Halloween Cavalcade.
+Watch Mickey’s smart tricks as he steals the show on a fabulous new float in the Halloween Cavalcade.
 A holiday show with Disney villains, new attractions at Phantom Manor, and three experiences in The Twilight Zone Tower of Terror are the most popular at this time.
 Halloween Evening with numerous surprises and trick-or-treating in the park until 2 a.m. is undoubtedly going to be an experience of a lifetime.

 Halloween at Parc Astérix (October 5–November 3, 2019)